 d.
 Format

-Typically (but not invariably) students receive six to ten questions on each day and are asked to write on 4 for an hour each, but this can vary.
+Typically (but not invariably) students receive 6-10 questions on each day and are asked to write on 4 for an hour each, but this can vary.
 Days one and two concern the major area, day three the minor.